PoulinConsulting/assignment-operator/assignment-operator.md

 ```
 x, y, z = 1, 2, 3
 ```
-it *iterates* over the (1, 2, 3) tuple and assigns the values to the variables x, y, and z.
+it *iterates* over the tuple and assigns its three values to x, y, and z.

-Python has many kinds of iterable objects, and all of them can be unpacked
+Unpacking works with many iterable types
 * tuples
 * lists
 * dictionaries